nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md.md

 > Status: Partially supported.

-NGINX Kubernetes Gateway supports only a single Gateway resource: it select the Gateway resource among all resources that belong to
-NGINX Kubernetes Gateway (i.e. reference NGINX Kubernetes Gateway corresponding GatewayClass).
-In case of multiple Gateway resources, NGINX Kubernetes Gateway will use a deterministic conflict resolution strategy: it will choose the oldest resource by creation timestamp.
+NGINX Kubernetes Gateway supports only a single Gateway resource.
+The Gateway resource must reference NGINX Kubernetes Gateway's corresponding GatewayClass.
+In case of multiple Gateway resources created in the cluster, NGINX Kubernetes Gateway will use a deterministic conflict resolution strategy: it will choose the oldest resource by creation timestamp.
 If the timestamps are equal, NGINX Kubernetes Gateway will choose the resource that appears first in alphabetical order by “{namespace}/{name}”.
 We might support multiple Gateway resources.
 Please share your use case with us if you're interested in that support.

 Fields:
 * `spec`